 Sue: Poor Mr Wonky Face.

-Sue: This is very nice.
-There are lots of extras, some interesting costumes, and the set design is very interesting.
-The budget for the plants alone must have run into the thousands of pounds.
+Sue: This is nice.
+There are plenty of extras, some interesting costumes, and the set design is very interesting.
+The budget for the plants alone must have run into thousands of pounds.

-A middle-aged scientist named Tremas marries a young woman named Kassia.
+A middle-aged scientist named Tremas weds a young woman named Kassia.

 But Kassia is obsessed with the calcified Melkur in the grove.

 Sue: Isn’t there a chocolate bar named after this guy?